 Keep your restaurant, staff, customers, and kitchen safe with fire-safety strategies tied to your daily routine.
 Ensure your staff is trained on the restaurant fire safety checklist, weekly fire safety to-dos & overall safety protocol.
 Declutter floors, doorways, and evacuation pathways and prioritize cleanliness, especially of kitchen equipment.
 Regularly inspect and maintain your fire extinguishers, sprinkler system, and kitchen hood and implement regular fire-safety and kitchen equipment training.

 Fire risk is everywhere in restaurants and the food industry, so fire safety codes for restaurants should be at the forefront of your business.
-These 5 fire safety tips are easy and cost-effective to implement, yet vital to the well-being of customers and staff.
+These 5 kitchen fire safety tips are easy and cost-effective to implement, yet vital to the well-being of customers and staff.

 When fire safety norms for restaurants and training employees are taken seriously, you minimize the risks and can stop the smallest fire before it escalates.
 Get the peace of mind you deserve knowing your business is code-compliant and fire-safe every day, not just when the fire marshal shows up.